stvp/le/README.markdown

 # le

-`le` is a Go package that provides a basic goroutine-safe `io.Writer` interface for sending logs to Logentries.
-It should only be used in AWS us-east-1 because it does not use TLS.
+`le` is a Go package that provides a basic goroutine-safe `io.Writer` interface for sending logs to Logentries using basic Token TCP auth (*no TLS*).

 ## Documentation